jose56wonton/mailer/README.md

 ## Mailer

-This is just an api i am creating for use on any contact form for websites I create.
+This is an api I created for contact forms.

 It is my first experience using sendgrid/a mailing api as well as dotenv.